nagel-jon/MakeReport/README.md

 2. Install MongoDB Community Edition Locally
 3. Navigate to Repository Directory
 4. Activate Python Virtual Environment (source venv/bin/activate for linux)
+5. Install Python Packages (list below)
+6. Add API Keys to Environment or .env file
-5. Run app with flask run
+7. Run app with flask run
-6. Go to http://localhost:5000/ in browser to view
+8. Go to http://localhost:5000/ in browser to view

 Goal: To Make News Reports synthesizing Online News Media
 MakeReport works by gathering News Sources Based on either Keyword Search.
 Allowing for report generation for a specific topic of interest or a point in time.